isomerpages/ncss-ssi/_cet/advance-certificate-in-social-service.md

 ### Application Guidelines
-Applicants to download and fill the Application Form *(to be announced)*, and upload the completed application form together with all relevant supporting documents before submitting the online registration for the programme at SSI Registration Portal *(to be announced in April 2022)*.
+Applicants to download and upload the completed [Application Form](/files/Files%20for%20Learners/SSI_ACSS_Application_Form.pdf), with all relevant supporting documents via the [Registration Portal](https://iltms.ssi.gov.sg/registration#/Course) by 29 April 2022.

 | Description | Date | |